 Because your target here is new customers, they’re likely unaware of your brand but are conducting lots of research.
 Before you introduce yourself, use your video to provide useful, informative, and practical details about your trade.
 Your industry videos should establish you as an expert in the field and help build your trust and credibility as a thought leader.

 Because these videos address common industry topics, they’re a great magnet for organic search traffic.
 Just be sure you include commonly searched phrases and keywords in your video, and embed the video on a page with a full transcript – or at the very least, include these keywords in your video’s title and description.

 Need broad-appeal content to advertise?

-If you’re looking for a second touch point piece of content, one that engages the audience after they’ve had some interaction with your brand, an industry video could be the way to go.
+If you’re looking for a piece of content for a second touchpoint—one that engages the audience after they’ve had some interaction with your brand—an industry video could be the way to go.
 Though we’re still talking top-of-funnel here, an industry video could help your brand establish authority, helping cement your name in a viewer’s mind more long term.
 Whether that’s by stumbling onto your video or seeing it via direct, targeted advertising, providing useful information is a great way to reach the exact audience you want to reach.